 The Beast loves and accepts Belle for who she is and Belle does the same in return.
 As time passes, we see Beast genuinely making an effort to reform his behavior but even when he cannot, such as promptly changing his eating habits, Belle responds by accepting him on his terms.
 This really is accepting the beauty within and for both characters this may be the first time in their lives that anyone ever truly tried to get to know them or accept them for who they are.
 It is that sincere acceptance that brings the two closer together.

 At the end of the film when the curse is broken and Beast becomes Adam again, these two are finally together both with an honest love for one another and both on their own terms.
 This was not accomplished just to break a spell.
 The spell was simply the circumstances that allowed their natural love to bloom.
 In the end, what brought them their happily ever after was simply true love.

 Of course my love for this couple and this film led me to discover the original fairytale, other literary versions as well as different film, literary and television retellings.
 For me, it was this version of the story that started it all and it will always hold a special place in my heart.

 Who is your favorite Disney Princess?
 Agree about Belle?
 Sound off in the comments…

-Read Behind the Fairy Tale about the new French adaptation of Beauty and the BeastIf you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Read Behind the Fairy Tale about the new French adaptation of Beauty and the BeastPin this article to read later!
+And make sure to follow us on Pinterest.